 The IB regularly undertakes a comprehensive review of our programmes in close collaboration with educational experts from higher education institutions.

-We invite university faculty members interested to engage with us in the review of our Diploma Programme (DP).
-Please contact us at email@example.com.
+University faculty members interested in the review of our Diploma Programme (DP) may contact us at email@example.com.

 More information about the DP review of subjects.

 The IB works closely with university researchers from around the world to conduct studies in the development, quality assurance, and impact assessment of IB programmes and services.
 For more information, contact us.

 Explore current outcomes research, curriculum research and more.

 The IB provides resources to help you receive and evaluate DP and CP transcripts.
 Read more.